fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_system_log_settings.html.markdown

 * `fsa_custom_field1` - Name of custom log field to index.
 * `fwb_custom_field1` - Name of custom log field to index.
 * `browse_max_logfiles` - Maximum number of log files for each log browse attempt for each Adom.
+* `device_auto_detect` - Enable/Disable looking up device ID in syslog received with no encryption. disable - Disable looking up device ID in syslog received with no encryption. enable - Enable looking up device ID in syslog received with no encryption.
+Valid values: `disable`, `enable`.

 * `dns_resolve_dstip` - Enable/Disable resolving destination IP by DNS. disable - Disable resolving destination IP by DNS. enable - Enable resolving destination IP by DNS.
 Valid values: `disable`, `enable`.

 * `download_max_logs` - Maximum number of logs for each log download attempt.